Wedge pattern: Rising wedge

 The rising wedge pattern is characterized by a chart pattern which forms when the market makes higher highs and higher lows with a contracting range.
 When this pattern is found in an uptrend, it is considered a reversal pattern, as the contraction of the range indicates that the uptrend is losing strength.
 When this pattern is found in a downtrend, it is considered a bearish pattern, as the market range becomes narrower into the correction, indicating that the correction is losing strength, and that the resumption of the downtrend is in the making.

 In a rising wedge, both boundary lines slant up from left to right.
 Although both lines point in the same direction, the lower line rises at a steeper angle than the upper one.
 Prices usually decline after breaking through the lower boundary line.
 As far as volumes are concerned, they keep on declining with each new price advance or wave up, indicating that the demand is weakening at the higher price level.
-A rising wedge is more reliable when found in a bearish market.
-In a bullish trend what seems to be a Rising Wedge may actually be a Flag or a Pennant (stepbrother of a wedge) requiring about 4 weeks to complete.
+A rising wedge is more reliable when found in a downwards market trend.
+In an upwards market trend, what seems to be a Rising Wedge may actually be a Flag or a Pennant (stepbrother of a wedge) requiring about 4 weeks to complete.